corcoran/Hangar/README.md

 Hangar
 ================

-Hangar is a tool that provides easy, relevant shortcuts in your notification drawer to your most used and relied upon apps.
+Hangar is an Android app that provides easy, relevant shortcuts in your notification drawer to your most used and relied upon apps.

 This lightweight notification bar gives you convenient access to these apps from anywhere in Android while intelligently updating the priority and order of the shortcuts based on your daily use.

+With the new pinned apps feature, favorite apps can be pinned alongside the ones Hangar has set.
+Want a fresh look on those shortcuts?
+Hangar now supports custom icons, letting you set a stylized theme by installing one of the many gorgeous icon packs available on the Play Store.

 Hangar also keeps track of app usage statistics and includes 2 highly customizable widgets.